“Go with Your Gut: From GI distress to allergies, probiotics

 medicine (TCM) and Ayurveda have found, and what Western medicine through science

-gastrointestinal tract can affect nearly every system in the body, from your
+in the gastrointestinal tract can affect nearly every system in the

-respiratory system to your digestion.
-And some scientists are discovering that
+body, from your respiratory system to your digestion.
+And some scientists

 Download a PDF of this article